hironichu/styled-qr-code-deno/README.md

 JavaScript library for generating QR codes with a logo and styling.

-**This is a NodeJS fork of the QR code styling repo [qr-code-styling](https://github.com/kozakdenys/qr-code-styling), supporting NodeJs as well as svg exports.
+**This is a Deno fork of the QR code styling repo [qr-code-styling](https://github.com/kozakdenys/qr-code-styling), supporting NodeJs as well as svg exports.
 If you are looking for browser support head to the original project**

 Try it here https://qr-code-styling.com